khetiyachintan/Sonar-For-Flutter/README.md

-# Note Taking App made in Flutter with Sqlite database
+# Notes - Flutter with Sqlite database and SonarQube
  This is a note taking app made with flutter.<br>
 ## Concepts used:
 <ul>